Skip to content

 https://advising.utah.edu/majors/quick-look/climate-change.php

-• The Sustainability Office empowers students, employees, and the broader community through education, engagement, and collaborative action to build a sustainable future.
+• The Office for Sustainability Education empowers students, employees, and the broader community through education, engagement, and collaborative action to build a sustainable future.
 Through its programs, events, and funding opportunities, the office works to integrate sustainability into curricula across the university, expand sustainability learning opportunities beyond the classroom, connect students and employees to sustainability resources and support success and well-being for all.

 https://sustainability.utah.edu/